 Our ability to attract and retain retailers depends on our ability to generate revenue for them.
 Retailers will not continue to do business with us if they do not believe that joining and engaging with Instacart will generate a competitive return relative to other alternatives, including from our competitors.
 Retailers have in the past, and could continue to choose, to partner with other online grocery platforms (exclusively or otherwise) or develop or acquire their own online grocery platforms, in either case in a specific geographic market or overall.
 Retailers may also choose to develop, acquire, or partner with other companies (exclusively or otherwise) for access to products and offerings for specific use cases, fulfillment options, features, or technologies, such as brand advertising and retail media platforms, prepared meals, shopping cart or checkout technologies, and others.
-Retailers may also decrease their engagement with Instacart based on factors which may not be within our control or whose impacts are difficult to predict.
+Our future growth depends in part on our ability to not only engage new retailers but also to expand existing retailer engagement with Instacart.
+However, retailers may decrease their engagement with Instacart based on factors which may not be within our control or whose impacts are difficult to predict.
 In particular, the COVID-19 pandemic, and related macroeconomic effects such as supply shortages and inflation, resulted in fluctuations in consumer shopping behaviors and preferences, which continue to evolve as new COVID-19 variants and outbreaks emerge and are difficult to predict.
 For example, as the impacts of the COVID-19 pandemic subside, we have experienced and may continue to experience lower average order values from our customers, which may provide for less favorable economics for certain of our retail partners, including if we determine to increase fees as a result.
 Further, as we expand our own offerings, changes in the mix of consumer engagement with our existing and new use cases, fulfillment options, features, and technologies, as well as any changes in online shopping behaviors, may also result in a decrease in engagement for certain retailers, due to less favorable economics or changes in retailers' strategic focus.
-We may not be able to accurately predict the extent of the impact of the factors above on our business and growth initiatives and resulting new trends in retailer strategies and preferences, including due to our limited experience in operating our business at its current scale, scope, and complexity and limited historical data regarding impacts of these factors, which may harm our revenue growth, margins, and results of operations.
+We may not be able to accurately predict the extent of the impact of the factors above on our business and growth initiatives and resulting new trends in retailer strategies and preferences, including due to our limited experience in operating our business at its current scale, scope, and complexity and limited historical data regarding impacts of these factors, which may harm our revenue growth, margin, and results of operations.